LidkeLab/matlab-instrument-control/README.md

   - `abstract`

 ### camera
-- The camera is the base class for all camera-related classes, defining common functions and properties.
+- The camera namespace is the base for all camera-related classes, defining common functions and properties.
   - `abstract`
   - `AndorCamera`
   - `AndorCameraZyla`